22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 During Eloquii’s “Sale on Sale,” get an extra 10% off the already 40% off sale prices when you spend $125 or more, as well as free shipping with the code GOFORIT.

-With a sophisticated bow detail neckline and playful patterns to choose from, this tie-neck blouse infuses personality and professionalism.
+With a sophisticated bow detail neckline and playful patterns to choose from, this tie-neck blouse combines personality and professionalism.

 Everlane

-You’ll save up to 70% shopping across Everlane’s sale right now.
-Whether you’re looking for your next vacation or just thinking ahead to some summer must-haves like classic organic cotton tanks for $11, year-round staples like jeans for $20 or you still have winter needs on your mind, like this washable silk relaxed shirt, there are plenty of timeless pieces to add to your wardrobe on sale.
+You’ll save up to 70% when shopping across Everlane’s sale right now.
+Whether you’re thinking ahead to some summer must-haves like classic organic cotton tanks for $11, looking for year-round staples like jeans for $20 or you still have winter needs on your mind like this washable silk relaxed shirt, there are plenty of discounted timeless pieces to add to your wardrobe.

-Made from Everlane’s durable silk that can be tossed in the washing machine with your normal laundry, the style of this relaxed-fit shirt says all about its vibe.
+Made from Everlane’s durable silk that can be tossed in the washing machine with your normal laundry, the style of this relaxed-fit shirt is all about its vibe.

 Girlfriend Collective

-This pair of Girlfriend Collective’s high-rise leggings give medium compression and have a subtle matte sheen finish.
+This pair of Girlfriend Collective’s high-rise leggings gives medium compression and has a subtle matte sheen finish.

 Lacoste